Peter Dalglish: Recognition

 In December 2016, Dalglish was named a Member of the Order of Canada.
+Daglish was stripped of that honour by the Governor General on May 16, 2026.

 Child sex assault conviction

 Following his 2017 appointment to the board of directors for the United World College Thailand, the school held an inquiry following "speculation" Dalglish had inappropriate contact with local children - noting it did not involve their college-age students.
 After the high-profile news stories, a staff member at Shree Mangal Dvip Boarding School in Kathmandu claimed to have confronted him fifteen years earlier about his willingness to let students stay over at his home alleging she feared drunkenness could lead to impropriety.
-A former student later claimed to have been groomed by Dalglish as a child.

 In January 2018, a "local organisation" gave a tip to the Nepalese police alleging Dalglish was a paedophile.
-When Dalglish returned to Nepal in March, police attended to his three-storey house in Nagarkot where Dalglish's housekeeper alleged that his 14 year old son and 12 year old nephew had showered with Dalglish, that he had touched their genitals, and had intercourse with him during some of their many stays at Dalglish's home while he continued working there.
+When Dalglish returned to Nepal in March, police attended to his three-storey house in Nagarkot where Dalglish's housekeeper alleged that his 14-year-old son and 12 year old nephew had showered with Dalglish, that he had touched their genitals, and had intercourse with him during some of their many stays at Dalglish's home while he continued working there.
 Police noted that among the many photos found in his house, some depicted unclothed children - which Dalglish defended as "children from places he has been travelling around the world, especially African children...the photographs are of the sort a tourist might take of unclothed children in impoverished areas", noting none showed inappropriate activity.
 On April 8, 2018, Dalglish was charged with child rape.
 On June 10, 2019, he was found guilty.

-Nepalese police reported that Dalglish had given a confession, claiming he had sex with the boys as "revenge" because a teacher had molested in Canada at the age of 11 - though Dalglish maintains the confession was false and coerced.
+Nepalese police reported that Dalglish had given a confession, claiming he had sex with the boys as "revenge" because a teacher had molested him in Canada at the age of 11 - though Dalglish maintains the confession was false and coerced.

-On July 8, 2019 he was sentenced to prison, though news reports vary on the length of his term.
+On July 8, 2019, he was sentenced to prison, though news reports vary on the length of his term.

 Daglish appealed the conviction, but lost his appeal in January 2020, when the Patan High Court, while reducing the jail sentence from 9 to 8 years, upheld the conviction.

+Daglish was removed from the Order of Canada in May 2026.